-230. Article 51A requires the citizens of India to abide by the Constitution and to uphold the sovereignty and integrity of India.
-Article 51A(i) requires a citizen to safeguard public property and to abjure violence.
-An order passed under Section 144 Cr.P.C. is a restriction on enjoyment of fundamental rights.
-It has been held to be a reasonable restriction.
-Once an order is passed under Section 144 Cr.P.C. within the framework and in accordance with the requirements of the said Section, then it is a valid order which has to be respected by all concerned.
-Its enforcement is the natural In the present case, the order was passed under consequence.
-Section 144 Cr.P.C. at about 11.30 p.m. whereafter the Police had the Ramlila Maidan to serve said order on come representatives of respondent No. 4.
+the order was passed under Section 144 Cr.P.C. at about 11.30 p.m. whereafter the Police had come to Ramlila Maidan to serve the said order on the representatives of respondent No. 4.
 The video and the footage of CCTV cameras played before this Court show that the officers of the Police along with the limited force had come to inform Baba Ramdev and/or the representatives of respondent No. 4 about the passing of the said order, but they did not receive the requisite cooperation from that end.
-On the contrary, it is clear from the various documents before this Court that Baba Ramdev did not receive the order though obviously he had come to know about the At the time of the incident, Baba Ramdev was sleeping Thereafter he came to the stage and when in the rest room. approached by the Police officers, who were also present on the stage, he jumped into the crowd, got onto the shoulders of one of his followers and delivered speeches.
+On the contrary, it is clear from the various documents before this Court that Baba Ramdev did not receive the order though obviously he had come to know about the said order.
+At the time of the incident, Baba Ramdev was sleeping in the rest room.
+Thereafter he came to the stage and when approached by the Police officers, who were also present on the stage, he jumped into the crowd, got onto the shoulders of one of his followers and delivered speeches.
 Of course, there does not appear to be use of any language which was, in any way, provocative or was a command to his followers to get involved in clash with the Police.
 On the contrary, in his speeches, he asked the people to chant the Gayatri Mantra, maintain Shanti and not to take any confrontation with the Police.
 He exhorted that he would not advise the path of hinsa, but at the same time, he also stated about failure of his talks with the Government and the attitude of the Government on the issues that he had raised and also stated that 'Babaji will go only if people wanted and the God desires it."

 231. After some time, Baba Ramdev climbed onto the stage and thereafter, disappeared.
 In the CCTV cameras, Baba Ramdev is not seen thereafter.
 He did not disclose to his followers that he was leaving and what path they should follow.
 This suspense and commotion on the stage added fuel to the fire.
 Thereafter, the scenes of violent protest and clash between the Police and the followers occurred at the site.